Fixed Point Explainability: Experimental Evaluation

 \subsection{Feature-based Explainers}

 On three standard explainers in literature, namely LIME, SHAP, and LRP, and three standard datasets, namely MNIST, FashionMNIST, and CIFAR10, we compute fixed point and $\properties$-fixed point explanations on a VGG16 network.
 Quantitative results for each dataset and explainer are reported in Table~\ref{tab:feature-based}.
 LIME explanations are very short and inconsistent (i.e., the recursive steps do not preserve the class predicted by the model originally): we impute this to LIME being a local explainer.
 On the other hand, LRP and SHAP explanations are more consistent, as they act globally and are less affected by spurious features in the input.
 Figure~\ref{fig:background-fpe} reports $\properties$-fixed points for each class in a dataset, revealing a minimal subset of the anchoring features of each class.
+Further results for different support functions are provided in Appendix \ref{a:endomorphisms}.